antor44/livestream_video/README.md

 ```
 mv livestream_video/* ~/whisper.cpp
 ```
-playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp, in Windows is whsiper.cpp
+playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp.

 This program depends on other Linux programs and their libraries, such as Python, whisper.cpp and mpv.
 For example, Ubuntu Linux users can install the following packages:
 ```